rshipp/misc-bash/README.md

 #bundle
 My version of the traditional 'bundle' shell script, similar to GNU 'shar'.
 Includes built-in file integrity checking; can use tar, xz, gzip, etc; creates a plain-text, self-extracting shell script 'archive' that can be used to transport files of any type; and more.
 See README.bundle.

+#clamcolor
+A colorized wrapper for clamscan, in bash.

 #countdown
 A simple 'for' loop that counts down in seconds from any numerical value specified as an argument to the script.

+#eicargen
+As its name suggests, this tiny bash script generates an eicar AV test file.

 #iextract
 Download and extract archives of almost any type, including tarballs, zips, etc.